top of page

 Why correct at all?

-Because noticing the gap between “what I said” and “what I meant” is a vital step in language development.
+Noticing the gap between “what I said” and “what I meant” is a vital step in language development.

 But that doesn’t mean we pounce on every mistake.
 It means we choose our moments.

-And we correct in ways that help students hear, understand, and re-use the correct form — without breaking their flow.
+And we correct in ways that help students hear, understand, and re-use the correct form without breaking their flow.

 Gentle correction that keeps fluency intact

-One of the most effective — and respectful — strategies is verbal reformulation with supported re-use.
+One of the most effective, and respectful, strategies is verbal reformulation with supported re-use.

 Here’s how it works: